- inputsThe AssemblyMeshGenerator and ControlDrumMeshGenerator objects that form the components of the assembly.

 to enable flexible assembly stitching.
 This flexible assembly stitching algorithm deletes the outermost mesh interval and replaces it with a triangulated region using FlexiblePatternGenerator

 .
 For a homogeneous assembly, the entire assembly region is triangulated.
 By doing so, the number of nodes at the outer boundary of each input assembly will be identical and positioned at the same locations, thus enabling stitching of dissimilar assemblies.
 In order to control the number of sectors at the outer assembly boundary after the triangulation step, the user can set this parameter using ReactorMeshParams/"num_sectors_at_flexible_boundary".
-The following three images describe how flexible assembly patterning can be used to address the issue of hanging nodes for the three cases listed above:
+If the core lattice consists of any structures created with ControlDrumMeshGenerator, then ReactorMeshParams/"flexible_assembly_stitching" must be set to true

 Metadata Information

-Users may be interested in defining metadata to represent the reactor geometry and region IDs assigned to each geometry zone, which may be useful to users who want mesh geometry and composition information without having to inspect the generated mesh itself. "show_rgmb_metadata" can be set to true in order to see the values of these metadata entries as console output.
+Users may be interested in defining metadata to represent the reactor geometry and region IDs assigned to each geometry zone, which may be useful to users who want mesh geometry and composition information without having to inspect the generated mesh itself.
+At the core level, the following metadata is defined on the output mesh:

 assembly_names